Configuration

 # Project Directory Structure

-Finch Studio will look for your datasets in the data directory and models in the models directory.
-However, you have the flexibility to customize the default directory structure of projects, allowing you to choose path names for the models and data directories that are consistent with your organizations standards.
+directory.
+However, you have the flexibility to customize the default directory structure of projects, allowing you to choose path names for the models

 To set the paths of your models and data folders, navigate to settings (gear icon in lower left of interface), and select the Path Variables drop down.
 Enter the paths for your models and data folders.
 To ensure Finch synchronizes the changes correctly, please restart the application after modifying this setting.